Beacon Proximity and Sensing for the Internet of Things (IoT)

 Beacons can be used for proximity detection and sensing to enable organisations to manage assets and realise significant cost savings in operations through remote monitoring, preventative maintenance, alerts and 'big data' analytics.
 Beacons provide a simpler, scalable and lower cost IoT solution compared to legacy industrial sensing.
 They are part of what's being called 'Industry 4.0' and 'The 4th Industrial Revolution', the current trend of automation and data exchange in manufacturing technologies and smart factories.

-Beacons become part of the IoT by connecting via a smartphone, single board computer, a PC scanning for beacons, gateway or Edge Gateway.
+Beacons become part of the IoT by connecting via a smartphone, single board computer, a PC scanning for beacons, WiFi/Ethernet gateway or mesh gateway.
 Most implementations use gateways because they provide the simplest and most cost effective solution.

 Sensor beacons can send data such as light level, motion (acceleration or magnetic hall effect), temperature and humidity.
-Once at the server, they are displayed in dashboards, used as the basis for alerts and forwarded on to other systems via protocols such as Kafka, RabbitMQ, REST and RPC.
-Historical data can be also downloaded via HTTP for input into other systems.
+Once at the server, they are displayed in dashboards, used as the basis for alerts and forwarded on to other systems via HTTP(S), email, Slack, PagerDuty, Kafka, VictorOps, Sensu, OpsGenie, Pushover, Telegram and Line.
+Historical data can be also downloaded via HTTP(S) for input into other systems.

 Heating, ventilation, and cooling (HVAC) Dashboard